Photo by Dennis Welsh

-From Hotel Rangá it takes approximately one hr.
-30 min to drive to Háifoss waterfall.
-Drive towards Selfoss, before arriving i Selfoss turn right on to road 30 towards Flúðir, before arriving in Flúðir turn right on to road 32 towards Þjórsárdalur.
-Drive for approximately 30 min until you see a sign Laxárgljúfur.
-Turn left and continue for few hundred meters until you see a sign Háifoss.
+First, drive west towards Selfoss.
+Next, turn right on road 30 towards Flúðir and take another right on road 32 towards Þjórsárdalur.
+Drive for approximately 30 minutes until you see a sign for Laxárgljúfur.
+Turn left and continue for a few hundred meters on the bumpy, gravel road until you see the sign for Háifoss.

-It is 122 meters high, second highest waterfall in Iceland.
+Háifoss waterfall is 122 meters high (400 feet).
+Háifoss is the second highest waterfall in Iceland.

 Distances to Háifoss waterfall

-It takes approximately 1 hr.
-30 min to drive to Háifoss from Hotel Rangá.
-It can take longer, depending on road conditions.
-Please check with reception what the roads are like before you leave.
+It takes approximately 1 hour and 30 minutes to drive to Háifoss from Hotel Rangá.
+However, it can take longer, depending on road conditions.
+Please check with the Hotel Rangá reception about the road conditions before you leave.

-It takes approximately 2 hrs.
-15 min to drive from Reykjavík to Háifoss, can take longer depending on road conditions.
+It takes approximately 2 hours and 15 minutes to drive from Reykjavík to Háifoss.
+However, it can take longer depending on road conditions.

-It takes approximately 30 min to drive from Háifoss waterfall to Gjáin.
-4×4 cars are needed.
+It takes approximately 30 minutes to drive from Háifoss waterfall to Gjáin.
+4×4 cars are necessary when making this journey.